 I encountered Quakers at Oxford and have been a member since 1954.
 Long, and still ongoing, experience of Quaker structures and business method has fuelled my interest in their seventeenth century origins.
 Otherwise, I tend my garden, go walking, keep in touch with my family and join in with the local U3A.

 - The Light in Their Consciences: Early Quakers in Britain 1646-1666.
 University Park: Pennsylvania State University Press, 2000.
 Revised edition 2020.

-New edition of The History of the Life of Thomas Ellwood, Written by Himself.
-Originally published in 1714.
-Walnut Creek: Altamira, (International Sacred Literature Trust), 2004.
+- The History of the Life of Thomas Ellwood, Written by Himself.
+(New edition with new introduction) Walnut Creek: Altamira (International Sacred Literature Trust), 2004.

-Co-operating editor, Protestant Nonconformist Texts Volume 1, ed.
-R. Tudur Jones.
+- Co-operating editor, Protestant Nonconformist Texts Volume 1.
+R. Tudur Jones, ed.
 Aldershot: Ashcroft 2007.

-In addition, she has published a number of articles and book chapters on Quaker history.
+- I have published a number of articles and book chapters on early Quaker history.